miscing/filecense/README.md

 # Filecense

-Simple python script that recusively walks directory and adds license header at top and full text into a seperate file.
+Simple python script that recursively walks directory and adds license header at top and full text into a separate file.
 See '-h' for usage information

+Docker image at: `registry.gitlab.com/miscing/filecense/filecense`

-You can use the docker image in ci/cd, just pass the license holder name as 'Joseph Connor' when you run it, it will automatically attempt to add the license to the directory of the current project.
+You can use the docker image for ci/cd, just pass the license holder name as 'Joseph Connor' when you run it, it will automatically attempt to add the license to the directory of the current project.
+The syntax is thus `docker/podman run registry.gitlab.com/miscing/filecense/filecense "Joseph Connor" [options]`

 ## NOTES:
  - `license_holder` argument must come before options with multiple values